Back to Blog

 The Standard Transition: New Daily Trainer

-For most shoe switches — moving from one daily trainer to another within a similar category — a 2–3 week transition is sufficient:
+For most shoe switches — moving from one daily trainer to another within a similar category — a short, gradual transition is usually enough.
+There is no single scientifically established timeline that fits every runner, but a practical approach looks like this:

 Throughout this process, pay close attention to how your body responds.
 Mild muscle soreness in new areas is normal and expected.
 Sharp pain or persistent discomfort is a signal to slow the transition down.